ebook: The Kingdom strikes back -- Signs of the Messiah at work

 High in the mountains along the southern coast is a rural village called Fond Melon.
 The Nazarenes there had to get building materials up a long, winding footpath following a stream up a steep valley.
 Missionary Charles Morrow told me they approached the problem like American churches approach their building projects.
 They took pledges!
 Some folks pledged to carry pieces of tin.
 Others pledged to carry a certain number of concrete blocks.
 Still others pledged to carry so much sand.
 One lady pledged to make several horse trips to carry up the sacks of cement.

-Let me explain: Lachaud is two hours walk from the end of the road.
+Let me explain: Lachaud is a two-hour walk from the end of the road.
 The path that began where I parked my jeep was a mountain trail running straight up a mountainside.
 It was steep and covered with loose gravel.
 That Saturday afternoon, I had trouble just getting myself up it.

 The building we dedicated Sunday morning was a prefabricated metal one.
 I knew that every piece of steel had gone up that trail on somebody's head.
 The 100-pound sacks of cement for the floor and foundation had gone up on the backs of horses belonging to members of the church.
 Schoolchildren carried the sand up in dishpans on their heads.
 There's no spring on top of the mountain.
 To get water, people from the village have to walk back down that trail for about half an hour.
 All the water for mixing cement (and for baths for Nazarene Mission Team members) had gone up that trail on somebody's head.